agda/agda-pkg/README.md

 ## .agda-pkg library file

-This file is only works for `agda-pkg`.
+This file only works for `agda-pkg`.
 The idea of this file is to provide more information about the package, pretty similar to the cabal files in Haskell.
 This file has priority over its version `.agda-lib`.